 We were staying on Koh Samui for 1 month while getting our TEFL certification to teach English abroad.
 With that much time on our hands, we were really wanting to find a solid cooking school where we could learn to cook a variety of our favorite Thai dishes.
 And just down the road from our hotel was the Samui Institute of Thai Culinary Arts (SITCA).
 What better place to take a Thai cooking class!

 SITCA has been featured on BBC World TV, as well as a number of travel books including the Lonely Planet and Frommers.
 But this school is not just a typical Thai cooking class for tourists, it is the real deal.
 This is where chefs come to train.
 It’s where people who are passionate about Thai cooking come to hone their craft.
-SITCA offers professional training courses, but you don’t have to be a professional to join in.
-These are intense programs where you can learn 60 – 100 recipes!
+SITCA offers professional training courses, but you don’t have to be a professional to join in (obviously, since we are definitely not chefs!).
+These chef programs are intense, where you can master 60 – 100 Thai recipes!

 But if you just have one day and want to learn a handful of recipes, then you can attend one of their daily classes, like we did.